 Chyna started in the WWF looking very manly, and could hold her own with male wrestlers such as Kane, X-Pac & Chris Jericho, over the years however she had more and more surgery to make herself look more feminine and moved towards fighting women.
 She's now out of the wrestling business and makes a living as a porn actress.

 The womens division itself in the WWF has gone through this, female wrestlers used to compete in anything from steel cage matches and street fights to Evening Gown matches, nowadays, they just get the occasional 2 minute match every other week as if that is all they can handle (and at times, it probably was).

 Cool Old Guy: Any wrestler who's in their late 40s or older, but can still kick ass and take a beating.
 Embodied by the one and only Funker himself, Terry Funk.

-Perhaps the two biggest examples are WrestleMania 1 where King Kong Bundy beat SD Jones in 27 seconds and SummerSlam 1988 where Ultimate Warrior defeated The Honky Tonk Man for the Intercontinental Championship in under 2 minutes to end a 15 month championship reign.
+Perhaps the two biggest examples are WrestleMania 1 where King Kong Bundy beat SD Jones in 27 seconds (although the announcers said the match ended in under 10) and SummerSlam 1988 where Ultimate Warrior defeated The Honky Tonk Man for the Intercontinental Championship in under 2 minutes to end a 15 month championship reign.